 Similarly, JSON is a standard-based data transfer format that allows for pre-defined schemas so that data structures are easily predictable and processable.
 However, JSON format was designed to work in JavaScript and is, thus, object-based rather than tag-based.
 JSON files are simply a nested array of either arrays or values that are either named or ordered.
 For instance, JSON formats can easily represent an individual person (see https://en.wikipedia.org/wiki/JSON) with a named value “firstName”, a named value “lastName”, an array of named values for “address” (where the array includes “streetAddress”, “city”, “state”, and “postal code”), and an array of arrays for “phoneNumbers” (where the each sub-array contains individual phone numbers marked by “type”, and “number”).
 Note that this format is easily extensible.
 If we want to create a list of people, we simply need to add the JSON representing this person as a sub-array of one representing all people in a particular group.
 Both XML and JSON formats are common methods of online data transfer, but each has a particular structure and, thus, required methods to efficiently extract parts of that structure.

 To extract data from webpages, we need to enable R to communicate with websites.
 When accessing websites from a browser, we simply type the webpage into the search bar, and the browser immediately extracts and renders the relevant information.
 The browser communicates with the web using a language called Hypertext Transfer Protocol (HTTP).
 After typing a domain name into a search bar, the browser asks a Domain Name System (DNS) server the relevant IP address.
 Then the search bar sends a relevant request for information to the server assigned IP address, and the server sends a response, which the browser displays as a functioning website.
 Often, one needs to login to a website or communicate appropriate credentials before the server will release data.
 Browsers do all of this automatically.
 To access the same data in R, one needs a way of communicating with servers using the appropriate protocols and then consuming and processing that information.
-The C library “libcurl” was written to transfer data using various protocols, including HTTP, FTP, IMAP.
-R contains the library “curl” (Ooms, 2018) that provides R users an access point to the libcurl library and the library “httr” (Wickham, 2017) with verbs (such as GET, POST, PUT, etc.) that simplify accessing HTTP data by formatting appropriate requests with “curl”.
+R contains the “curl” package (Ooms, 2018) that provides R users an access point to the the C library libcurl and the “httr” package (Wickham, 2017) with verbs (such as GET, POST, PUT, etc.) that simplify accessing HTTP data by formatting appropriate requests with “curl”.

 Topic #2: API Setup (10-15 minutes)